damhiya/Coq-tips/README.md

 # Coq-tips
 Some tips for poor programmers who have to use Coq for their projects.

+## Naming conventions
+Naming in Coq is a messy chaos.
+I personally use following convention.
+* `PascalCase` for types
+* `camelCase` for propositions and functions
+* `snake_case` for lemmas and theorems
+* `SCREAMING_SNAKE_CASE` for local hypothesis in proof mode This gives sane name especially for lemmas involving several functions. e.g. `zipWith_length` instead of `zip_with_length`

 ## Syntactic problems
 ### Notation and implicit arguments
 You may encounter a mysterious failure of unification. e.g. `eapply` fails though the conclusion of the given term and the goal seems equal.
 In that case, try using `Set Printing All` to disable all notation and implicit arguments.
 ### Syntactically huge terms
-Sometimes the term I want to refer which is contained in the context or the proof goal is syntactically too huge.
+Sometimes the term you want to refer which is contained in the context or the proof goal is syntactically too huge.
 `match` and `match goal` tactics are very useful in such situation.

 If you want to refer a subterm of the goal, use `match goal`.